mansouriasmaa/birthday-invite/README.md

 # birthday-invite

-"A basic HTML project for creating a birthday invitation webpage."
+This is a simple HTML practice project where I created a basic webpage for a birthday invitation.